From Ancient Medicine to Scientific Clinical Trials

-The toxicity problem is complicated by widespread use of GC-MS (Gas
+The contamination problem is complicated by widespread use of GC-MS (Gas

 un-approved testing method for curcumin.
 Current USP/FDA standards no longer permit use of GC-MS to determine solvent residue in curcumin.

-but it is very expensive, not widely available, and many testing companies simply do not have access to the equipment
+but it's very expensive, not widely available, and many testing companies simply do not have access to the equipment

-GC-MS is un-approved for curcumin because GC-MS does not break or dissolve curcumin
+Why is GC-MS a problem?
+GC-MS does not break or dissolve curcumin

 crystals, so contaminants remain undetected.
 So, while GC-MS can be reliable for other herbal